ivanbgd/reduce-image-size-python/README.md

 The target folder tree will be created automatically, and the new reduced-size images will be copied properly to their respective paths.
 It is only required to provide the root target folder, and it will also be created if it doesn't exist.

-The destination folder can be the same as the source folder, in which case the original images will be overwritten, and not retained.
+The destination folder can be the same as the source folder, in which case the original images will be **overwritten**, and not retained.

 Options:
 - Look into subdirectories recursively (process the entire tree); recommended: `-r`, `--recursive`